31st August, 2021

 End of financial year can be stressful for any business owner, especially when it comes to completing your tax return.
 But rest assured, with a little pre-planning and expert help, you can easily reduce your tax-time stress while maximising your deductions.

-To help make tax time less, well, taxing, we chatted to Chartered Accountant and small and solo accounting practice coach, Amanda Gascoigne.
+To help make tax time less stressful, we chatted to Chartered Accountant and small and solo accounting practice coach, Amanda Gascoigne.

 Sign up for added insights and business-critical news from MYOB.

-And if you do have to pay for something business-related with cash, or from a personal account?
-Reimburse yourself from your business bank account so you have a record.
+If you do have to pay for something business-related with cash, or from a personal account, reimburse yourself from your business bank account so you have a record.

 “If you are spending money on things that help you make money in your business, it will be either fully deductible or partially deductible,” said Gascoigne.